Crustless Pumpkin Pie Cups for Instant Pot

 Custards and things like this work BEAUTIFULLY in an electric pressure cooker because of the steamy, hot environment inside the cooker.
 So do cheesecakes.

 In addition to these Crustless Chai Pumpkin Pie Cups (that can easily be made low carb or keto!)
 I included a few other ramekin/mason jar friendly desserts in my cookbook.
 Like Brown Sugar Peach Mug Cakes, Salted Caramel Coconut Flan, Peppermint Pots de Creme, and “Peanut” Butter Cup Lava Cakes.

 I used to think it was a frivolous gadget, but I use it more often than I thought I would — for Tortured Strawberries, S’More Birthday Cakes, and during pie-making when I don’t want to toast meringue in the oven.
-(Because I almost always forget about it.)
+(Because I almost always forget about it and it burns.)